 - Access and sustainability: Promoting student/academic mobility and international research collaboration; consideration of possible unintended consequences of internationalisation.

-New for 2017, we have also grouped the indicators according to the main activities of HE institutions:
+In 2017, we created a new structure and grouped the indicators according to the main activities of HE institutions:

 - International student mobility